AG declines to speak on legality of Guyanese police officer participating in delivering summonses to Rickford Burke in US

 Mr Blanhum also said claims by Mr Burke that two men brandished weapons, obstructed his departure, ruffled through correspondence in his mailbox, he was never served with a document and did not sign for or accept a document and that the men left pieces of paper on Burke’s steps “will be addressed in court.”

+The summonses require Mr Burke to appear in court on March 28, 2024 to answer charges for conspiracy to commit a felony, with regards to the publication of defamatory libel in order to extort money from Afras Mohammed.

+Police said subsequently, on the 18th day of August, 2023, two charges were filed at the Vigilance Magistrate’s Court aagainst Mr Burke for that offence.
+However, police said the accused, who resides in the US, was absent from Court.

-The summonses require Mr Burke to appear in court on March 28, 2024 to answer charges for the the excitement of hostility or ill-will on the grounds of Race, under the Racial Hostility Act; sedition under the Cyber Crime Act; use of a computer system to coerce and intimidate a person, under the Cyber Crime Act; seditious libel contrary to common law; seditious libel under the peace under the Summary Jurisdiction Offences Act, and inciting public terror under the Criminal Law Offences Act
+He is also accused of excitement of hostility or ill-will on the grounds of Race, under the Racial Hostility Act; sedition under the Cyber Crime Act; use of a computer system to coerce and intimidate a person, under the Cyber Crime Act; seditious libel contrary to common law; seditious libel under the peace under the Summary Jurisdiction Offences Act, and inciting public terror under the Criminal Law Offences Act.